haraka/Haraka/docs/Plugins.md

 * hmail.todo.notes

   Available on any outbound hook that passes `hmail` as a function parameter.
   This is the same object as 'connection.transaction.notes', so anything you store in the transaction notes is automatically available in the outbound functions here.

-All of these notes are simply a Javascript object underneath - so you use them like a simple key/value store e.g.
+All of these notes are Javascript objects - use them as simple key/value store e.g.

     connection.transaction.notes.test = 'testing';